 The one thing most people agree on is the name is difficult to pronounce.
 Some might think there are as many ways to say “Medjugorje” as the number of pilgrims who find their way to the special town full of God’s grace.

-I am getting ready to go to Medjugorje for the first time in my life on October 30, 2017 (Praise God) and for some reason, I woke up this morning thinking about the spelling of “Medjugorje”.
+I was getting ready to go to Mass the other day and for some reason, I woke up thinking about the spelling of “Medjugorje”.

 Then it suddenly occurred to me that the English spelling of “Medjugorje” – in an odd way – contains two “Js” and one “M”.
-I say odd because Medjugorje is one of the few words in the English language that contains two “Js”.
+I say odd because Medjugorje is one of the few words in the English language that contains two “Js”, maybe the only word.

 I then began to think if this was important in any way.